 Malvern Bowling Club has served the local community for over 100 years.
 We provide a place for local people to meet, socialise and have fun.

-The Club has a strategic vision to raise $100,000 for the Malvern Bowling Club to transform it into a 365 day a year facility for use by members and the local community.
+The Club has a strategic vision to raise $100,000 for the Malvern Bowling Club in order to transform it into a 365 day a year facility for use by members and the local community.

 The club has survived for the time that it has due mainly to a hard-working committee with support from generous sponsors and members.

 The club is a not for profit but through good management finds itself in a solid financial position to allow it to launch into its next chapter.
 The club has a healthy balance sheet, a committed and stable committee, membership growth and is more than competitive on the bowling green with two teams entered into Tuesday Pennant, one team entered into Tuesday Night Pennant and three teams entered for Saturday Pennant competition.